Mailman (City Letter Carrier)

 Best Rated

-Asked by MMM over 11 years ago
+Asked by april over 11 years ago

-Asked by Elaine about 11 years ago
+Asked by The deuce over 11 years ago

 The country club that I work for has a mailman who visits the bathroom evreyday.
 He dirties the mirror, and stall.
 He has never asked to use it or purchased anything from us.
 He was even on another route and would come to use our bathroom.
 What to do